timosarkka/ai-agent-news-summary/README.md

 Each day, twice a day, the agent provides me a news summary at 8.00 am and 4.00 pm.
 Currently I'm running the scheduler from my own MacBook, but it could just as easily be run from a dedicated small VM.

 An example news summary from 1.6.2024, the news domain set at [yle.fi](https://yle.fi).
-The time of the piece is different than normally since I was testing the agent, but the actual daily news summaries provided are identical to the one in the screenshot.
+The time of the piece is different than normally since I was testing the agent, but the actual daily news summaries provided are identical to the one in the screenshot:

 ![908D9C38-C1A0-438E-8D3A-F7D44AAECB71](https://github.com/user-attachments/assets/e3fe5db0-e690-47b1-8b53-00b95ee844b6)